This post is to teach you how to buy and sell crypto assets using GCrypto in GCash.

 I’ve talked about cryptocurrencies before.
 And I’ve always argued that cryptocurrencies have a place in one’s own portfolio.
 Even if you have a few tokens, and even if we tend to forget we have them, as long as the coin/token has utility it has the potential to become valuable in the future.

-I’m not talking about the tokens that rely on hype to shoot their valuation up to the moon.
+I’m not talking about the tokens that rely on hype to shoot their value up to the moon.
 I mean we should buy coins or tokens that have stood the test of time and have a valid use case to prop up their price.
+There is an argument that currently the safest cryptocurrencies to invest in are Bitcoin and Ethereum only.

-With the boom of decentralized finance last year, it seems that there are ways to invest your assets into different investment smart contracts, and with higher yields than your normal digital bank rates.
+With the boom of decentralized finance last 2022, it seems that there are ways to invest your assets into different investment smart contracts, with higher yields than your normal digital bank rates.

 What is GCrypto?